teynav/signalApngSticker/README.md

 2. imagemagick
 3. apngasm
 4. [tgs-to-gif](https://github.com/ed-asriyan/tgs-to-gif/tree/master-cpp)
+5. zsh (soon to be replaced with bash)
-5. sudo pip install python-telegram-bot ( For v2 only )
+6. sudo pip install python-telegram-bot ( For v2 only )
-6. sudo pip install signalstickers-client ( For v2 only )
+7. sudo pip install signalstickers-client ( For v2 only )

 ---
 You can easily find these in your repo or AUR